What Are BNG Units? Typical Prices from £19,000

 If you know you need off-site units, the process is straightforward:

-- Download our brochure for full pricing and availability: BNG brochure and pricing .
+- Download the brochure for full pricing and supporting information.

-- Let us know your LPA, project timeline and the number of units required.
+- Let us know your Local Planning Authority, project timeline and the number of units required.

-- Units are secured under a Section 106 agreement.
+- Units are secured through the required legal agreement.

-- We manage the habitats for the full 30-year requirement, including ecological monitoring.
+- We manage the habitats for the long-term requirement, including practical habitat management and ecological monitoring support.

 Next steps